Like all middle-aged folk, I only half expected flying cars to arrive by now, but I fully expected electric cars to be available by now.

 On the drive back home Sam started calling around to other dealers between Fontana and Glendale that were open.
 One of which was in Pasadena and said they still had several bolts.
 When we arrived there were several folks there to see the Bolts.
 So many that they were out of salespeople and we were directed to look at the cars by someone who stated emphatically he was NOT a salesperson, without defining what role he did have.
 After getting to the cars he informed us that there was a nonnegotiable $5,000 mark up on all Bolts.

 We left a bit dejected, but still hopeful, because it was clear that unlike at Fontana (where there were no markups) the Bolts with markups were NOT already sold out yet.
 That means more folks like us were balking and walking away from the markups.
 So we’d probably just have to wait a bit longer.
 We thought this would mean days or weeks.
-We meandered around the area, stopping somewhere to look at plates and pots and pans and home goods before going home for lunch.
+We meandered around the area, stopping somewhere to look at plates and pots and pans at home goods before going home for lunch.

 While making lunch I received a text from a dealer that had previously assured me they didn’t do markups, but that would end in 2023.
 The text was: